MotherCoders is a non-profit that helps moms on-ramp to careers in technology.

 Our goal is not to make software programmers.
 (There are already lots of good folks working hard on that.)
 Rather, we offer a technology orientation program that enables moms to gain enough knowledge and confidence to take the next step toward technical careers.

-Whether it’s going back school to earn a degree or certificate, diving deeper into a specific programming language, joining a tech-focused meetup or affinity group, or seeking an internship where they can further develop their technical skills, MotherCoders helps moms get on a career development track that leads to opportunities in the new economy -- ones that build on their skills and talents, passions and experiences.
+Whether it’s going back school to earn a degree or certificate, diving deeper into a specific programming language, joining a tech-focused meetup or affinity group, or seeking an apprenticeship or internship for further skill development, MotherCoders helps moms get on a career development track that leads to opportunities in the new economy -- ones that build on their skills and talents, passions and experiences.

 Why focus on moms?